JamieS/slideNote/README.txt

 		where: 640,
 		corner: 'left',
 		url: 'ajax.html',
-		container: 'note'
+		container: 'note',
+		closeImage: '/images/close.png'
 	});

 OPTIONS

 where 			specified how far down the user must scroll before the notification
 						slides into view

 corner			controls from which side of the screen the notification will slide in

 URL					tells SlideNote from where to pull the data to use as the content of
 						the notification. if no container is specified, the entire page is used

 container		to be used in conjunction with 'URL.' when specified, only pulls
 						the element having the specified ID from the specified URL.

+closeImage	if specified, will display an image that can be used to close the
+						notification. once closed, the notification will not display again until the user has scrolled passed the where value once more.

 CONTACT ME